 The committee consists of at least two members of the Board.
-The committee is co-chaired by Bernd Seizinger and Birgitte Volck, and Martin Nicklasson is a third member.
+The committee is chaired by Elaine Sullivan, and other members are Bernd Seizinger, Birgitte Volck and Anne Whitaker.
 Committee meetings are held at regular intervals, mainly in connection with the board meetings.

 Risk management and internal controls

 Nykode Therapeutics is continuously focusing on developing and strengthening its internal routines and monitoring the company’s compliance with relevant legislation.
 These include financial controls, quality assurance guidelines relating to clinical trials, IT operations, storage of data and HR.